ImScientist/challenge-01/README.md

   - generate all possible states from the initial list of states by moving your left or right finger to `x_j`.
 Update the corresponding traversed Euclidean distances and the finger registries.

+    In the end of this operation the number of states should be at most 44: at most 22 states where the left, right finger is on `x_j`, respectively (this could be proved by induction).

   - reduce the states:
     If there are several states with the same finger position keep only the state with the smallest traversed distance.
 For example:
     ``` bash